 Most short-haired cats are considered low maintenance and generally need brushing weekly or bi-weekly, but some may only need it once a month.
 Semi-long-haired cats need weekly brushing for a well-groomed coat.

 Long-haired cats generally need daily brushing and combing to prevent tangles from forming.
 This practice also helps remove dirt and manage hair loss.

-And remember to always use a soft voice and give your cat treats regularly during each home cats grooming session to comfort and put her at ease.
+And remember always to use a soft voice and give your cat regular treats during each home cats grooming session to comfort and put her at ease.

 Management Of Brushing And Hair Loss

 Brushing is one of the easiest ways to deal with cat hair that can quickly accumulate on your couches and clothes.
-Brushing also allows you to bond with your feline while improving the health of its coat.
-Not only does this provide her with physical comfort, but you can also help your cat reduce self-grooming issues, such as hairballs or oil buildup in her coat.
+Brushing also allows you to bond with your feline while improving the health of his coat.
+Not only does this provide him with physical comfort, but you can also help your cat reduce self-grooming issues, such as hairballs or oil buildup in his coat.

 Give Your Cat A Bath

-How often you should bathe your cat depends on their coat type and lifestyle.
+How often you bathe your cat depends on their coat type and lifestyle.

 Hairless cat breeds need weekly baths to help manage the buildup of oil, dirt, and sweat.
 You can use a damp washcloth or baby wipes to keep the skin hygienic between baths.
 However, if your cat has hair but doesn't like baths, wiping it off with a washcloth is a less stressful alternative.

 It's no secret that most cats find baths atrocious.
 However, they may get used to it over time.
 A few simple strategies can help make bath time easier.